 Below is a breakdown of the materials used within the external envelope and, as part of the external wall system.

 It is deemed that the combination and application of these materials presents an acceptable level of fire risk.

-1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a pitched tiled roof.
+1) The external envelope of the premises is predominantly traditional brick construction.